It Started with The Weather Channel

 • First click: Current climate overview

-• Second click: Historical trends
+• Second click: Historical trends and context

-• Complete picture, verified sources
+• Autonomously updated from verified sources

 Accessibility as a Core Value